 As long as you take your java black and without sweetener, you shouldn't worry about the caloric impact of coffee.
-A cup of black coffee contains only a few calories and offers much more than caffeine and comforting flavor.
+Black coffee calories are minimal and offer much more than caffeine and comforting flavor.
 The long-term effects and positive health benefits have been extensively studied.

-The USDA National Nutrient Database states that one cup of regular black coffee brewed from ground beans holds only 2 calories, and 1 fluid ounce of rich black espresso contains only 1 calorie.
-One teaspoon of regular instant coffee powder also carries just 2 calories.
-Brewing coffee from decaffeinated beans reduces the calorie count to zero, but decaffeinated coffee powder doubles the calories found in 1 teaspoon to 4.
-Sweeteners, flavorings and cream or milk deliver the calories in rich modern coffee drinks, some of which may yield 700 calories per serving.
+The USDA National Nutrient Database states that one cup of regular black coffee brewed from ground beans is calorie-free and 1 fluid ounce of rich black espresso contains only 3 calories.
+One teaspoon of regular instant coffee powder also carries just 4 calories.

 Coffee may have wrongly earned a reputation as an unhealthy vice, according to the Harvard School of Public Health.
 Early studies linked coffee drinking to heart disease and the development of cancer, but more extensive research did not uphold the first findings.
 By following initially healthy coffee drinkers for as long as 24 years, researchers determined that moderate coffee consumption of six or fewer cups daily does not affect mortality rates.
 For most people coffee creates no serious health risks.

 Individuals with blood sugar problems or high blood pressure might find that coffee exaggerates those health issues.
-Though the role of coffee or caffeine in miscarriage isn't proven, pregnant women are advised to limit caffeine drinks to one cup a day.
-One component of coffee oils called cafestol does stimulate levels of LDL or unhealthy cholesterol in the blood.
-Paper coffee filters remove most cafestol and make coffee a safer choice for people with cholesterol concerns.
+Though the role of coffee or caffeine in miscarriage isn't proven, pregnant women are advised to limit intake to two 8 ounce cups a day, according to Mayo Clinic.